bcgov/ols-geocoder/docs/src/content/docs/getting-started/location-services-by-the-numbers.md

+---
+title: "Location Services by the Numbers"
+description: "Usage and adoption statistics for BC Location Services."
+---

-# Location Services by the Numbers (snapshot for July, 2021)
+(snapshot for July, 2021)
 |Service|Number|Significance|
 |--|--:|--|
 Address Geocoder|15|Ministries served